-Santa Ana Causes of Car Accident Attorney
+Santa Ana Causes of Car Accidents

 According to information provided by the California Office of Traffic Safety (OTS), traffic fatalities in California increased by about 16.8 percent from 2014 through 2016.
 In that same time, serious traffic injuries increased by 8.6 percent.
 The likely reason for the increase, experts state, is an improving economy that is causing more people to travel on the roadways.
 Regardless of the reason, car accidents in Santa Ana and beyond can produce devastating consequences to drivers, passengers, and even pedestrians or bicyclists.
 These accidents can occur in a number of ways.
 Here is a look at a few common causes of car accidents.

 From 2014 to 2016 in California, the number of alcohol-impaired driving fatalities increased from 876 to 1,059, the OTS reported.
 In 2016, 15 percent of all drivers involved in fatal accidents tested positive for the use of legal or illegal drugs.
 The OTS stated in 2017 that reducing the number of impaired drivers was a major area of concentration for the office, particularly when it comes to the number of traffic fatalities involving impaired drivers between the ages of 15-24.
 Here are some additional facts, provided by the OTS, with information from the National Traffic Highway Safety Administration and the Centers for Disease Control and Prevention (CDC):

 - The CDC reports that 29 people die in traffic accidents involving alcohol-impaired drivers each year.

 - An NHTSA roadside survey conducted in 2013-2014 revealed that more than 22 percent of weekend, nighttime drivers tested positive for illegal, prescription, or over-the-counter drugs that could cause impairment.

 - 12 percent of drivers who were tested were positive for THC, the active ingredient in marijuana.